UPPS 04.01.08 - Texas State Internet Domain Name Policy

 This policy directs the assignment and administration of domain names, domain name services, and Uniform Resource Locator (URL) values at Texas State University.
 Consistent adherence to this policy:

-facilitates accurate and efficient resolution of Texas State domain names and URLs to their corresponding numeric Internet protocol addresses;
+facilitates accurate and efficient resolution of Texas State domain names and URLs to their corresponding numeric Internet Protocol (IP) addresses;

 promotes institutional consistency in the selection and naming of domains and other URL components;

 assures that domain names associated with Texas State are a positive reflection on the university; and

 maintains clarity and reduces ambiguity for users of Texas State’s internet-accessible resources.